• Skip to main content

 • Sensitivity to specific NSAIDs (nonsteroidal anti-inflammatory drugs)

 In some cases, genetics may contribute to the formation of nasal polyps.
-Specific gene mutations can affect how your nasal tissues respond to inflammation, potentially increasing the likelihood of developing polyps.
+Specific gene mutations can affect how your nasal tissues respond to inflammation, potentially increasing the likelihood of developing polyps, which some people try to manage alongside natural antibiotics for sinus infection.

 Recognizing the Symptoms of Nasal Polyps